-PD directs printing to a "D" file on the data drive rather than to the line printer.
+PD directs printing to a "DJJJYY.nnn" file on the data drive rather than to the line printer.
 See also PN, PF.

 PF Printer Off

 PF turns off all printing.
 Raw data continues to be recorded.
 See also PN, PD.